 Replacing your kart’s exhaust system is not cheap, so check the pipe for cracks that might start to show over time.
 This should not be happening if your kart’s exhaust is correctly mounted, which means you should ensure it is to prevent potential issues (see the next tip for more detail on this).

 Some common places for cracks to appear on your kart’s exhaust include:

 - Chassis mounting brackets

 - Welded areas

 - Engine outlet connection

-Do keep in mind that as per Rotax regulations, you are permitted to repair cracks on your exhaust through welding, however, modifying the exhaust system is illegal.
+Do keep in mind that as per some regulations (including Rotax), you are permitted to repair cracks on your exhaust through welding, but modifying the exhaust system is illegal.

 This will likely (and hopefully) be the majority of your exhaust maintenance.
 The matting inside the exhaust silencer has a recommended service life of 6 to 10 hours.
 This can easily be overlooked because of its short lifespan, and because you can’t actually see the matting from the outside of the exhaust pipe.

 When the matting starts to burn away your kart will lose engine performance, and it will start to sound louder and ‘unhealthier’ than the other karts around you.
 When it burns away too much you will start to see hotspots on the exhaust.
 These can easily be seen if your exhaust is clean and painted because of the hotspots burning through the exhaust paint.

 To replace your kart’s exhaust matting, drill the rivets off the end of the exhaust muffler, starting with the top one.
 We will be replacing these with a different solution in a later step.
 If you have trouble removing the rivets, try to angle your drill slightly differently or use a set of locking pliers to hold the rivets in place.